 Are you searching for a fulfilling place to develop your career and an opportunity to make an impact in someone’s life?
 At Integrity, we believe that a vibrant company culture which supports and nurtures our employees is so important that it is the key to our success.
 With our team culture, we listen to your ideas and invest in your career growth!
 Our purpose and passion are to empower clients, their loved ones, and our communities by helping individuals achieve recovery and optimal wellness of the mind, body, and spirit.
 Be a part of our team whose mission is to help individuals and families through an effective and measurable system of comprehensive Therapeutic Community addictions treatment, mental health treatment, and recovery support in a way that brings about positive, long-term lifestyle change.

-- Administrative: planning, organizing, coordinating, and delegating task; selecting and assisting staff; and determining clinical and administrative privileges.
+- Administrative: planning, organizing, coordinating, and delegating tasks; selecting and assisting staff; determining clinical and administrative privileges.

 - Clinical: developing counseling knowledge and skills, identifying learning issues and problems, determining counselor strengths and weaknesses, and transmitting knowledge for practical use